Ménage à trois: Post-Renaissance history

 The English poet, novelist and critic Robert Graves (1895–1985) and his wife Nancy Nicholson for some years attempted a triadic relationship called "The Trinity" with Laura Riding, a woman that Graves met and fell in love with in 1926.
 This triangle became the "Holy Circle" with the addition of Irish poet Geoffrey Phibbs, who himself was still married to Irish artist Norah McGuinness.

 As recounted by the author and journalist Arthur Koestler (1905–1983) in The Invisible Writing, a conspicuous fixture of the intellectual life of 1930s Budapest was a threesome—a husband, his wife and the wife's lover—who were writers and literary critics and had the habit of every day spending many hours, the three of them together, at one of the Hungarian capital's well known cafes.
 As noted by Koestler, their relationship was so open and lasted so many years that it became no longer the subject of gossip.

 The Italian surrealist artist Leonor Fini (1907–1996) sustained a ménage à trois until her death with Italian Count Stanislao Lepri and Polish writer Konstanty Jelenski in Paris.
 The relationship is believed to have impacted Fini's work, as she depicts gender neutral individuals or figures where traditional gender roles are reversed with a passive male and dominant female, such as Woman Seated on Naked Man (1942).

 The writer Aldous Huxley (1894–1963) and his first wife Maria engaged in a ménage with Mary Hutchinson, a friend of Clive Bell.
 Huxley coined the term "omnifutuent", referring to bisexuality.

 From 1939, the Nobel Prize winning German physicist Erwin Schrödinger (1887–1961), his wife, Annemarie Bertel, and his mistress, Hilde March, had a ménage à trois.

 Charles Moulton, the creator of Wonder Woman, lived with two women, his wife Elizabeth Holloway Marston, and Olive Byrne, until he died.
 Charles had two children with each.
 Elizabeth supported the family financially while Olive stayed home to take care of all four children.

 In 1963, the actress Hattie Jacques (1922–1980) lived with her husband John Le Mesurier and her lover John Schofield.

 The French President François Mitterrand, his wife Danielle Mitterrand and her companion Jean Balenci, in a ménage à trois which constituted Mitterrand's 'official' family (for their close circle) until the start of his presidency in 1981.

-Some 21st-century examples of notable triads include Seven Lions, who lives with his wife Emma and their girlfriend Courtney Simmons; Bella Thorne, who was publicly in a throuple with rapper Mod Sun and influencer Tana Mongeau from 2017 to 2019; and Frankie Grande, a gay actor, describes living in a gay triad.
-According to a study conducted by dating app Tinder, data has shown that Generation Z is actually more concerned with open-mindedness than looks.
-Per the report, "they would rather date someone who is open to trying new relationship styles than someone who looks pretty".
+Some 21st-century examples of notable triads include Seven Lions, who lives with his wife Emma and their girlfriend Courtney Simmons; Bella Thorne, who was publicly in a throuple with rapper Mod Sun and influencer Tana Mongeau from 2017 to 2019; Frankie Grande, a gay actor, describes living in a gay triad and RuPaul's Drag Race contestant Derrick Barry and his partners Nick San Pedro and Mackenzie Clauda, a fellow drag queen better known as Alaska Thunderfuck.